Implementing a Day of the Week Effect#

 The new model with the day-of-the-week effect can be compared to the previous model without the effect.
 Finally, let’s reproduce the figure without the day-of-the-week effect, and then plot the new model with the effect:

-# Figure without weekday effect
+# Without weekday effect (from earlier)

 )